Sustainability at Kroger

 Many of our customers want to know more about the food they eat – where it comes from and how it’s made – and they want to feel good about their choices.
 We are focused on reducing the environmental and social impacts of the products we carry in our stores, including the many Our Brands products in our assortment.
 With an average of 4,000 natural and organic products per store, a growing Fair Trade certified assortment and a line of newly launched plant-based alternative products, we offer our customers the assortment they are seeking.

-Read more about our product sustainability, as well as progress on our 2020 Sustainability Goals.
+Read more about our product sustainability, as well as progress on our Environmental, Social and Governance Goals.

 Given our scope and scale, we are committed to reducing the social and environmental impacts of our supply chain by using responsible sourcing practices.
 Our policies, commitments and initiatives on topics like seafood, deforestation, human rights and animal welfare are charting our path towards a more sustainable and ethical supply chain.

 The Simple Truth® product line continues to expand, achieving the milestone of more than $3 billion in annual sales in 2020.
 This popular brand provides our customers multiple ways to make more sustainable choices, like Fair Trade Certified ingredients, MSC certified seafood, plant-based meat alternatives, and more.
 In 2020, Simple Truth® launched a first ever retailer recycling program supported by TerraCycle, allowing customers to return Simple Truth® flexible plastic packaging for recycling by TerraCycle.
 This program has expanded to include all Our Brands products.Learn More